Connecticut Medicare Insurance Plans

 **According to Secure.ssa.gov, you should be aware that several States may even disregard all resources for individuals or couples in certain categories.

 Your local Connecticut SHIP Program CHOICES, which in Connecticut is a program that exist for Health insurance assistance, Outreach, Information and referral, Counseling, Eligibility Screening is available to help you understand your Medicare benefits.
 CHOICES is a confidential, one-on-one Medicare beneficiary counseling service in the state of Connecticut.

 The CHOICES program provides education, counseling, and information concerning:

 - Medicare Prescription Drug Plans (Medicare Part D)

 - Prescription assistance programs

 - New to Medicare: enrollment dates and information

 CHOICES also provides advocacy for Medicare beneficiaries on claim questions and disputes.
 SHIP has hundreds of trained and certified volunteers who assist statewide and is funded by a grant through the CMS.

 Low-Income Subsidy (Extra Help) for Prescription Drugs

-If you are a resident of Connecticut, consult with one of our MedicareSolutions.com insurance specialists, who can provide you with personal assistance specific to your circumstances.
+If you are a resident of Connecticut, consult with one of our MedicareSolutions.com licensed sales agents, who can provide you with personal assistance specific to your circumstances.
 We can help you compare plans in your area and find the Medicare insurance benefits that are the right fit for you and your needs.